If you would like to subscribe to receive our regular newsletter for all important events and updates, please complete the information below.

 Image by Dan Alcade under a CC BY-NC-ND license.

 Birkbeck CCL member and Director of the Birkbeck Centre for Medical Humanities, Prof. Jo Winning, has just published a new article in the BMJ Medical Humanities journal on "The use of an object: exploring physician burnout through object relations theory."
 The article (see below) examines the crisis of physician burnout, which has been widely and repeatedly reported across the mainstream press and medical journals around the world in the closing years of the second decade of the 21st century.
 Despite multiple systematic reviews and commentary on the scale of this ‘global epidemic’, understandings of both the phenomenon and the most effective interventions remain limited.
 Practice-based medical humanities represents the collaborative sharing of conceptual tools for understanding illness and clinical practice and the shouldering of responsibility for mapping the shape of care, in all its local, national and global contexts, thinking-with rather than critique on the profession and its practices.
 In keeping with this approach, this article offers a new perspective on the contemporary crisis of physician burnout by exploring the objectification of the clinician’s body within the systems and practice of healthcare.
 Within the context of medical humanities’ scholarship, discussions of objectification usually navigate towards a discussion about patient identity and its potentially reductive objectification within the frameworks of biomedical science.
 However, this article crosses the cultural divide between clinician and patient, and comes to focus on the objectification of the clinician herself, using object relations theory from the field of psychoanalysis to excavate the psychodynamics of care and their impact on clinicians, and the systems of healthcare in which care is delivered.
 Jo's article develops the feminist epistemological concept of 'thinking-with', alongside Donna Haraway's concept of tentacular thinking, which she has also written about in a recent article published in the journal Feminist Encounters (see here for info on this).
+(If you can't see the article embedded below just hit refresh).
 Featured image by Rob Rogers, reproduced in Jo's article with permission and shared here under a CC BY-NC...read more

 by Dr Agnes Woolley, Lecturer in Transnational Literature and Migration Cultures One of the Arts Weeks at the School of Arts this year coincided with Refugee Week (15th-21st June) and this performance from Ice and Fire’s Actors for Human Rights kicked off their virtual tour of the UK.
 With a pared down performance style based on the verbatim testimony of asylum seekers, Asylum Monologues is well-suited to on screen delivery and listening to the testimony of asylum seekers working their way through the UK system is a stark and timely reminder of the iniquities embedded in so many of our institutional and procedural structures.
 Much of my work has been concerned with issues of representation and voice in the context of refugee narratives.
 What forms and in what fora do we encounter refugee stories?
 What are the ethics of representation in this context?
 And how have refugees found ways to give voice to their experiences outside the legal infrastructure of the asylum adjudication process?
 The idea of voice and voicing experience has been – since the middle of last century – the preeminent way in which human rights are analysed and asserted.
 And I would say that testimony has become the prevailing narrative mode for refugee experience.
 But the testimonial forms we find in documentary, film and performances like Asylum Monologues are also intricately linked to the legal process to which asylum seekers are subject, where they must testify to a narrative of persecution.
 The United Nations Convention Relating to the Status of Refugees, first ratified in 1951, continues to be the basis for asylum claims in most refugee-receiving countries (although the African Union has a different and more expansive definition for the continent that has a much larger proportion of the world’s refugee than Europe).
 The Convention defines a refugee as one who has a ‘well-founded fear of persecution’.
 Enacted at the level of the signatory nation state, the procedural characteristics of the asylum decision-making process thus demand a particular narrative of persecution for the conferment of refugee status and inclusion in the civic body.
 For this reason, perhaps more than any other aspect of human rights legislation, the Convention Relating to the Status of Refugees depends almost entirely on the story of the claimant.
 But claimants have very little agency over this story in the legal realm because the process operates on a particularly restrictive set of narrative conditions.
 On the whole asylum seekers must answer questions, rather than be allowed to tell their story in their own way.
 Translators can often be a barrier to expression if, for example, they speak a different dialect or if the translator represents a political, ethnic or gender identity that the claimant considers a threat.
 The memorial revisions of trauma are rarely accounted for.
 And, because asylum seekers must conform to the definition of a refugee as laid out in the Convention, the system produces an idealized version of refugeehood.
 This version circulates in a narrative economy – comprising not only the legal asylum process, but also media and advocacy fora – where refugees must represent themselves as good, compliant and grateful.
 This last idea, Dina Nyeri takes up in her recent book The Ungrateful Refugee (2019).
 Crucially, the asylum system seeks to pin claimants down to a single version of events...read more